 - Quality of material

-A credit card may be the first thing you consider, but if you can’t pay it off in time you could end up with high interest debt on a revolving balance.
-Not to mention the fact that you may not have enough available credit to fund the entire project.
+A credit card may be the first thing you consider, but if you can’t pay it off in time you could end up with high-interest debt on a revolving balance.
+Plus, you may not have enough available credit to fund the entire project.

-If the project is less than $35,000 or you need the money quickly, a personal loan may make sense, as you can secure a competitive rate for the exact amount of money you require.
-Best yet, you can apply for a loan today, obtain approval, and receive funds within one business day.
+If the total cost is less than $40,000 or you need the money quickly, a personal loan may make sense because you can secure a competitive rate for the exact amount of money you need.
+Best yet, most people get a decision the same day and funds can be sent as soon as the next business day after acceptance.